pushkin-consortium/pushkin/docs-gitbook/advanced/experiment-structure/experiment-config-files.md

 ### mountPath

 URL this controller’s endpoint will be available at.
-Full path is /api/\[mountPath\].
+The full path is /api/\[mountPath\].

 ### location